-- A cup for the pupil who has made the greatest over all contribution to the school - A cup for overall effort - A cup for Significant Improvement - A Sports cup - A Swimming cup, which may be for the pupil who has tried the hardest - A DT cup for outstanding achievement in this subject - An Art cup for outstanding achievement in this subject - A Music cup for outstanding achievement in this subject - A Drama cup for outstanding achievement in this subject - A Literacy cup for outstanding improvement in this subject - A KS3 Home Reading cup - A KS3 Maths cup - A Science cup for outstanding achievement in this subject - A Humanities cup for outstanding achievement in this subject - A Special Provision cup - A Computing cup for outstanding achievement in this subject

-- Head's Award for a pupil who stands out for positive reasons - A Cup for all KS4 subjects is also awarded
+- A cup for the pupil who has made the greatest overall contribution to the school - A cup for Overall Effort - A cup for Significant Improvement - A Sports cup for outstanding achievement or effort in this subject - A DT cup for outstanding achievement or effort in this subject - An Art cup for outstanding achievement or effort in this subject - A Music cup for outstanding achievement or effort in this subject - A Drama cup for outstanding achievement or effort in this subject - A Literacy cup for outstanding achievement or effort in this subject - A Home Reading cup - A Maths cup for outstanding achievement or effort in this subject - A Science cup for outstanding achievement or effort in this subject - A Humanities cup for outstanding achievement or effort in this subject - A Therapy cup for outstanding achievement or effort in OT or SLT - A Computing cup for outstanding achievement or effort in this subject - Head's Award for a pupil who stands out for positive reasons - A Cup for all KS4 subjects is also awarded

-Pupils receive a 'show cup' on stage that is normally displayed in the school and take home a small cup and a prize (a book with a book plate with their name).
-Prize winners are chosen by staff nomination and staff write a paragraph to explain why the pupil has won, read out by the Headmaster when the pupil comes up on the stage.
-A list of Prize Winners, with the reason they won the cup, appears in the end of term newsletter.
+Pupils receive a 'show cup' on stage that is normally displayed in the school and take home a small cup and a prize.
+Prize winners are chosen by staff nomination and staff write a paragraph to explain why the pupil has won, read out by the Head when the pupil comes up on the stage.
+A list of Prize Winners, with the reason they won the cup, appears in the end-of-term newsletter.